 This high-quality pair of woodworking card scrapers will serve you for a long time.
 You can use this tool for removing traces of paint, varnish, or distress marks on the wood.

 ATLIN Store offers you a set of three handy cabinet scrapers: gooseneck, convex/concave, and a rectangular scraper.
-This is an ideal set of tools that covers almost all shapes for flattening rough spots, removing burls and tool marks, leveling inlays, etc.
+This ideal set of tools covers almost all shapes for flattening rough spots, removing burls and tool marks, leveling inlays, etc.

 A new woodworker or a hobbyist becomes puzzled about the proper sharpening and maintenance of the tool.
 If you are also in the same group, no worries at all.

-An instruction sheet with clear illustrations and detailed descriptions on how to use, sharpen and maintain the card scraper is provided by the brand.
+The brand provides an instruction sheet with clear illustrations and detailed descriptions on how to use, sharpen and maintain the card scraper.
 Though the tool comes up with a rough bar, resharpen the edges following the instruction sheet to get the maximum result.

 It is made of carbon steel for adequate stiffness and is flexible enough for bending.
 For silky-finishing works, try some strokes with the grain and some against the grain.